maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 `ON BREAK` was not common.
 It is found in the later DEC dialects like BASIC-PLUS and VAX BASIC, and some smaller varieties like Grundy BASIC.
 There are other dialects that support the same concept, but do so using other statements, often using `POKE` or similar.

+`ON BREAK` can be problematic.
+It was often used to prevent users from breaking and then `LIST`ing the program as a simple form of copy protection.
+However, this often resulted in programs that could not be fixed when bugs arose, because the programmer themselves could not break and examine the problem.
+Use with caution!

 #### Examples:

     10 ON BREAK GOTO 1000